Wilma Rudolph

-Due to the worldwide television coverage of the 1960 Summer Olympics, Rudolph became an international star along with other Olympic athletes such as Cassius Clay (later known as Muhammad Ali), Oscar Robertson, and Rafer Johnson who competed in Italy.
+With the worldwide television coverage of the 1960 Summer Olympics, Rudolph became an international star, along with other Olympic athletes such as Cassius Clay (later known as Muhammad Ali), Oscar Robertson, and Rafer Johnson.

 As an Olympic champion in the early 1960s, Rudolph was among the most highly visible black women in America and abroad.
-She became a role model for black and female athletes and her Olympic successes helped elevate women's track and field in the United States.
+She became a role model for black and female athletes; her Olympic successes helped elevate women's track and field in the United States.
 Rudolph is also regarded as a civil rights and women's rights pioneer.
-In 1962 Rudolph retired from competition at the peak of her athletic career as the world record-holder in the 100- and 200-meter individual events and the 4 × 100-meter relays.
+In 1962, Rudolph retired from competition at the peak of her athletic career as the world record-holder in the 100- and 200-meter individual events and the 4 × 100-meter relays.
 After competing in the 1960 Summer Olympics, the 1963 graduate of Tennessee State University became an educator and coach.
 Rudolph died of brain and throat cancer in 1994, and her achievements are memorialized in a variety of tributes, including a U.S. postage stamp, documentary films, and a made-for-television movie, as well as in numerous publications, especially books for young readers.